code-not-found/code-not-found.github.io/_posts/golang/2018-09-15-golang-rest-api-tutorial-hello-world.md

 Want to learn **how to build a REST API using Go**?

-Then you’re in the right place.
+Then you're in the right place.

-Because in this tutorial I’m going to show you a basic Golang REST API example.
+Because in this tutorial I'm going to show you a basic Golang REST API example.

 The best part?

 I'll detail every step so you can follow along.

-Let’s get started!
+Let's get started!

 ## Introducing golang